-Outlook brightens for apartment landlords amid rising rents
+As Americans pay more for rent, landlords get some relief

+LOS ANGELES (AP) — Americans are paying more to live in apartments, as demand for housing increases and many would-be homebuyers are forced to rent because prices for houses have gotten too steep.

-LOS ANGELES (AP) — Things are starting to look up for owners of big apartment communities more than a year after the pandemic knocked the economy into a recession and left millions of Americans unemployed and struggling to pay rent.
+It’s a boon for owners of big apartment communities more than a year after the economy fell into a recession that left millions of Americans unemployed and struggling to pay rent.
+Zillow, which tracks housing data, says its rent index rose 7.1% in June, the biggest year-over-year increase going back to 2015.

-Rents are rising, buoyed by strong demand as U.S. home prices push to new highs, leaving many would-be buyers no choice but to rent.
+Government efforts to support Americans hurt financially by COVID, including relief payments, have almost certainly helped tenants keep up with their rent.
 At least one measure of rent collections shows fewer tenants are failing to keep up with payments than just a few months ago.
-And while vacancies haven’t fallen back to pre-pandemic levels, they’re basically in line with the 10-year average.
+And while apartment vacancies haven’t fallen back to pre-pandemic levels, they’re basically in line with the 10-year average.

-The trends represent a shift from earlier this year, when rents weren’t growing and vacancies kept rising.
+Rising apartment rents represent a shift from earlier this year, when they weren’t growing and vacancies kept rising.
 That changed in the spring when pandemic-related restrictions were loosened following a ramped-up distribution of coronavirus vaccines.
 Since then, an improving economy and job market have helped stoke demand for rental housing.

 “The tide has really turned quite a bit for (apartment) rentals because of these factors,” said Victor Calanog, chief economist at Moody’s Analytics REIS.